 To care for the vinyl floor covering, use a damp mop with water and a mild cleaner.
 DO NOT SOAK THE FLOORING.
 Use care to avoid wetting the carpet edges.
-To prevent the linoleum from yellowing, avoid any cleaners that contain oil based solvents and cleaners containing lemon oil (i.e. Murphy Oil Soap®, etc.).
+To prevent the linoleum from yellowing, avoid cleaners that contain oil based solvents (i.e., any cleaners containing lemon oil, Murphy's Oil Soap, etc.).